Entry No. 42: I Now Pronounce You Stressed And Done

 They are two very different things.

-Essentially everything about being a bride I hate to the fiber of my being.
-Reasons why:
+Essentially, everything about being a bride I hate to the fiber of my being.

-- I hate being the center of attention.
+1. I hate being the center of attention.
 You know who everyone is looking at?
 The bride in white.
-The bachelorette, the shower, the wedding should all be about the couple.
-However most of the time it somehow becomes more about the bride (which I disagree with).
-This makes the bride the ballerina in the jewelry box, the center of attention and always performing.
+The bachelorette, the shower, and the wedding should all be about the couple.
+However, most of the time, it somehow becomes more about the bride (which I disagree with).
+This makes the bride the ballerina in the jewelry box, the center of attention, and always performing.

-- I hate wasting money.
+2. I hate wasting money.
 You know what a lot of a wedding is?
-Buy a pillar candle and it's $5.
-Buy a wedding pillar candle and its $110.78 plus $54.67 shipping.
-You would be amazed at the taxes, fees, hidden fees, and in general waste of money when you mention that something is for a wedding.
+Buy a pillar candle, and it's $5.
+Buy a wedding pillar candle $110.78 plus $54.67 shipping.
+You would be amazed at the taxes, fees, hidden fees, and, in general, waste of money when you mention that something is for a wedding.

-- I hate having to play nice when I want to be honest.
-You know one day where you need everyone to play nice?
-Putting that many personalities in a room is cause for concern, trying to play peacekeeper sucks.
-We also invited people to our wedding that I don't like, some that know that fact, and some that have ZERO clue.
+3. I hate having to play nice when I want to be honest.
+You know, one day when you need everyone to play nice?
+Putting that many personalities in a room is cause for concern; trying to play peacekeeper sucks.
+We also invited people to our wedding that I don't like, some who know that fact, and some who have ZERO clue.
 There were times that I let people be disrespectful or make our wedding day about them in an effort to keep the peace.
-But there were also times I didn’t choose the conflict free path because I could not hold back.
-But for the most part I tried to focus on the things that really mattered.
+But there were also times I didn’t choose the conflict-free path because I could not hold back.
+But for the most part, I tried to focus on the things that really mattered.

-- I think it is the wrong thing to focus on.
+4. I think it is the wrong thing to focus on.
 You know what needs more attention than one day of your life?
 Your marriage.
-Maybe if we were as intentional with our partners as we were with table linens and song choice the divorce rates would be lower.
+Maybe if we were as intentional with our partners as we were with table linens and song choice, the divorce rates would be lower.

 I do not say all of that to say that I am not grateful.